jeffersonfparil/tebv/README.md

 - canonical Henderson's equations (efficient if $n \ge p$) and,
 - Newton-Raphson transformations (more efficient if $n \lt p$).
 We then select the best fitting model based on which one on average has higher log-likelihood, lower AIC and lower BIC.

+We fit 3 basic experimental design models:
+- completely randomised design (CRD),
+- randomised complete block design (RCBD), and
+- spatial design with row and column effects (SPAT).

+These models are implemented for:
+- single environment trials, and
+- multiple environment trials.

 We use open-source tools as much as possible.
 This means we prefer `sommer` over `ASReml`.
 I would like to believe that being open-source where many other people can review and correct your code is a much better way of having confidence on the tool than having a lot of previous studies published using the tool.